docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

     -p 80:80 \
     -p 443:443 \
     --network proxy \
-    -e MODE=swarm \
     -e LISTENER_ADDRESS=swarm-listener \
     vfarcic/docker-flow-proxy
 ```

 We opened the ports *80* and *443*.
 External requests will be routed through them towards destination services.
-The proxy is attached to the *proxy* network and has the mode set to *swarm*.
+The proxy is attached to the *proxy* network.
 The proxy must belong to the same network as the listener.
 They will exchange information whenever a service is created or removed.

 !!! info
 	If you name the service something other than *proxy*, you have to pass the environment variable `SERVICE_NAME` on creation.
 The value of `SERVICE_NAME` has to be the same as the name of the service.